Gastd/turtlebot3_hospital_sim/README.md

     roslaunch turtlebot3_hospital_sim turtles_in_a_hospital.launch
     ```

-This will open the Gazebo with the robots in posistion and ready to go.
+This will open the Gazebo with the robots in position and ready to go.

+## Youtube Video

+<iframe width="560" height="315" src="https://www.youtube.com/embed/YcMHVNv3jME" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Some kind of Roadmap
+## Some kind of Road map

-In a Hospital environment, it is expected to have many different robots with different capabilities where they can reach some goals as a team without contraints.
+In a hospital environment, many different robots with different capabilities can be used where they can reach some goals as a team without constraints.
 So a team with robots with or without manipulation, with or without mobility, can be built and simulated to reach cooperative goals.